sameera-madushan/SubtitleBOX/README.md

+*This project is archived due to the **SubDB API** being inactive.
+Thanks to everyone who contributed!*
 # SBOX - Subtitle Box

 SBOX is a python script to download subtitles for your movies from [SubDB](http://thesubdb.com/) database using their API.
 SubDB is a free, centralized subtitle database intended to be used only by opensource and non-commercial softwares.